Wichita Falls Area Food Bank awarded $20,000 grant

 WICHITA FALLS, Texas (KAUZ) - Texas Mutual Insurance Company has given the Wichita Falls Area Food Bank a $20,000 grant.

-Texas Mutual announced Tuesday that it was giving out $2 million in grants to 38 organizations statewide.
+Texas Mutual said that it was giving out $2 million in grants to 38 organizations statewide.
 Company officials said the grants are to help mitigate the impacts of the Coronavirus pandemic on working families.

 The Wichita Falls Area Food Bank can be found at 1230 Midwestern Parkway, and has a mobile food pantry as well.